Parsyan/FXtest/README.md

-1. Download and install Java and JDK
+1. Download and install Java
 2.